santeripuranen/SuperDCA/README.md

 ## About

-SuperDCA is a tool for global direct couplings analysis (DCA) of input genome alignments.
+SuperDCA is a tool for global [Direct Coupling Analysis (DCA)](https://en.wikipedia.org/wiki/Direct_coupling_analysis) of input genome alignments.
+Specifically, it implements a variant of the [pseudolikelihood maximization DCA (plmDCA)](https://doi.org/10.1016/j.jcp.2014.07.024), with emphasis on optimizations that enable its use on a genome scale, previously used on protein sequence alignments.
+Here, DCA may be used to discover co-evolving pairs of loci.

 ## What's in this repository